Timothy R. Brick, PhD

 OpenMx is intended to be the statistical development platform for the next twenty years or more.
 It's designed to do a lot of the things that Structural Equation Modelers like to do.
 More than that, it's intended to be easy for upcoming researchers to use to develop and implement new methods.

 I'm the primary back-end developer on the OpenMx Project.
 Along with Steven Boker, Michael Neale, Michael Spiegel, Ryne Estabrook, and Hermine Maes, I'm a member of the core development team.
-My focus is primarily on the C back-end and the interface design.
+My focus is primarily on the C back-end.
+OpenMx went to 1.0 in October 2010.